-The bakery industry has considerable scope for additional investment and employment with very fewer capital requirements per unit compared to the other industries.
-Initial planning has great importance in the bakery industry and can benefit the bakers in many ways.
+The bakery business has considerable scope for additional investment and employment with very fewer capital requirements per unit compared to the other industries.
+Initial planning has great importance in the bakery business and can benefit the bakers in many ways.
 Keshav B. Kamaliya explains various steps involved in planning a medium-scale bakery industry.